 I’m currently serving as Executive Professor of Higher Education and a faculty fellow at the Center for Innovation in Learning Design (CILD) at the School of Education at the College of William and Mary.
-After spending 2018-19 as Executive Professor in Residence at Swem Library, I’ll be coordinating the expansion of the University Teaching and Learning Project as part of the the expansion of William & Mary’s Studio for Teaching and Learning Innovation that will launch in the fall.
+After spending 2018-19 as Executive Professor in Residence at Swem Library, I’ll be coordinating the University Teaching and Learning Project as part of the the expansion of William & Mary’s Studio for Teaching and Learning Innovation.

 This site has been around for a while and has gone through more lives than the any cat.
 I’m using it now to explore several questions about how adults learn over their lifespans.

 - What will the connection between colleges and universities and the world of work be for the next generation of learners?